AlexMercedCoder/koyeb_django_url_shortner/readme.md

 3. **Set Up Deployment in Koyeb:** In the Koyeb control panel, create a new app and select GitHub as the deployment option.
 Choose the repository and branch that contain your application code.

-4. **Configure Build and Deployment Settings:** Customize your deployment settings, including the run command (e.g., `gunicorn example_django.wsgi`), and set environment variables as needed.
+4. **Configure Build and Deployment Settings:** Customize your deployment settings, including the run command (e.g., `gunicorn url_project.wsgi`), and set environment variables as needed.

 5. **Deploy Your App:** Click the "Deploy" button in the Koyeb control panel.
 Koyeb will automatically build and deploy your Django application based on changes detected in your GitHub repository.